marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

 .. admonition:: Hint

   Function names can be used like variables.
 Below we will define functions called :code:`game_a` and :code:`game_b`.
-It therefore makes sense to define a tuple
-  (:code:`game_a`, :code:`game_b`, :code:`game_a`, :code:`game_b`)
-  indicating which games should be played in turn.
-Addressing the tuple is done by appending :code:`[]`, where has to be replaced by an expression determining the index.
+It therefore makes sense to define a tuple (:code:`game_a`, :code:`game_b`, :code:`game_a`, :code:`game_b`) indicating which games should be played in turn.
+Addressing the tuple is done by appending :code:`[`\ *index*:code:`]`, where *index* has to be replaced by an expression determining the index.
 Note that the first entry is accessed by index 0, not 1!
 Since an element of our specific tuple is a function name, it can be called like any other function by appending arguments in parentheses.

 .. sagecellserver::

     sage: def singlegame(threshold):
-    ...       '''return the change in capital in a single game ...
+    ...       '''return the change in capital in a single game

     ...
 The game is won if the drawn random number is smaller ...          than the threshold.
 It is lost otherwise.
-    ...

     ...       '''
     ...       if random() < threshold:
     ...           return 1
     ...       else:
     ...           return -1
-    ...

     sage: def game_a(capital):
-    ...       '''return the new capital after a single game A ...
+    ...       '''return the new capital after a single game A

     ...
 A global variable EPS is expected to be defined in order ...          to determine the winning threshold.
-    ...

     ...       '''
     sage: # <--- use the function singlegame to determine the new capital
     sage: #      and return it
     sage: #      Don't be surprised: This is really only a one-liner.
-    ...

     sage: def game_b(capital):
-    ...       '''return the new capital after a single game B ...
+    ...       '''return the new capital after a single game B

     ...
 Global variables EPS and M are expected to be defined in ...          order to determine the winning threshold and the branch ...          of the game to be used.
-    ...

     ...       '''
     sage: # <--- proceed as in game_b.
 However, a one-liner will not be
     sage: #      enough here, because the winning threshold depends on the